Clastify logo

 What temperature does in the equation

-Combining signs of ΔH and ΔS
+Combining signs of ΔH\Delta H and ΔS\Delta S

 Four ΔH° and ΔS° sign combinations and their effect on ΔG° and spontaneity.